Wojdak/info-deck/README.md

 # info-deck
-Customizable personal dashboard web app that lets users view information they care about
+InfoDeck is a personal dashboard web app that allows users to customize and view panels with information they care about - from sports results and game releases to movie premieres and more.
+Panels are modular and plug-and-play, letting users tailor their dashboard to match their interests.
+The app supports both guest mode and authenticated mode, making it easy to try out or save custom dashboards.
+It is a full-stack cloud application leveraging Azure for frontend and backend hosting, with Supabase as the managed PostgreSQL database.